 The Company's mining operations may also be disrupted by environmental hazards, industrial accidents (including but not limited to mishandling of dangerous articles), technical or mechanical failures, processing deficiencies, labour disputes, community protests or civil unrest, discharge of toxic chemicals, fire, explosions, and other delays.
 China Gold International's mines are also subject to equipment failures and technical risks in that the Company's infrastructure may not perform as designed.
 For example, the mine production at the CSH Gold Project is expected to depend mostly on the crushing production and heap leach gold recovery rate.
-Since a single large crushing system is used at the CSH Gold Project, equipment breakdown at the crushing facility could cause delays in the crushing production.
-Meanwhile, the Jiama Project experienced a loss of electricity supply at its site in December 2010 and January 2011 that temporarily disrupted production.
-The power grid facilities in the Tibet Autonomous Region are now connected with China's national power grid facilities in the Qinghai Province and the Jiama Project has secured sufficient electrical power for its present and future operations.
+Since the height of the heap is increasing year after year at the CSH Gold Project, gold bearing solutions will take longer to reach the processing plant, which could cause delays in the gold production.
+Meanwhile, the remote location and harsh climate at the Jiama Project makes it susceptible to electricity shortfalls during the winter months which have disrupted production in the past.